-Why?
-Because inspiring your sales team to perform 2X better isn't a hack—it's a long-term investment.
+Motivating your sales team to perform 2X better isn't a hack — it's a long-term investment.

-And with an ever-increasing quarterly/monthly sales quota, running a team of confident, results-driven reps requires more than sharing around colourful PDF templates or signing a retainer contract with the coffee shop next door.
+And with an ever-increasing quarterly or monthly sales quota, running a team of confident, results-driven reps requires more than handing out colorful PDF templates or offering unlimited free coffee from the shop next door.

 Popularized by B.F.
 Skinner, gamification is tailor-made for the hyper-social, competitive nature of most sales reps.

-Like your fantasy football team, you can break down large tasks (quarterly quota) into manageable tasks each sales rep completes weekly.
+You can break down large tasks (quarterly quota) into manageable tasks for each sales rep to complete weekly.
 Each week is a chance to overcome obstacles and rank higher, and the winner at the end of the week/quarter/year takes home the grand prize.

 She believes sales leaders need to reward the right things for gamification to work.